 - Ensure that all of the meat and seasoning is completely submerged in the vinegar and that there is enough space in the jar to accommodate all of the ingredients and liquids.

-- Store in a cool dry place (typically your kitchen counter) and let it sit for 3-4 days
+- Store in a cool dry place (typically your kitchen counter) and let it sit for 3-4 days (or 7 days at most)

 - When you are ready to cook the garlic pork, drain all of the vinegar from the pickled pork.
 This can be done with a sieve or colander.
 You may also remove the thyme stems at this point